gounthar/termto-media-tools/README.md

 - **scripts/termtopptvideo_4k.sh**: Similar to the standard script, this one specifically creates 4K resolution videos (3840x2160).
 It follows the same process of recording, checking dependencies, and using Docker for conversion, ensuring the output is suitable for high-resolution presentations.

+- **scripts/speedup_segment.sh**: Speeds up a specific segment of a video file without losing quality.
+The script splits the input video into three segments (before, during, and after the target segment), speeds up the middle segment (handling both video and audio), and then concatenates the segments back together.
+  **Usage:**
+  `speedup_segment.sh input.mp4 output.mp4 speed_factor start_time end_time`
+  **Example:**
+  `speedup_segment.sh input.mp4 output.mp4 2.0 00:01:00 00:02:00`
+  This will double the speed of the segment from 1:00 to 2:00 in the input video and produce the result in output.mp4.

 ### Documentation

 - **docs/Converting Terminal Recordings for PowerPoint_ Vid.md**: This document discusses the challenges of converting terminal recordings to video formats for PowerPoint, outlines the current state of SVG support in PowerPoint, and recommends various video conversion solutions.